plone/training/gatsby/gatsbysourceplone.rst

 Explore different content object types and also take a look at the breadcrumbs data.

 Hints: Query all objects of a type with ``allPloneEvent``, ``allPloneNewsItem`` and so on.
-Breadcrumbs data for every content node is available to us with ``allPloneBreadcrumbs``
+Breadcrumbs data for every content node is available to us with ``allPloneBreadcrumbs``.

 .. admonition:: Solution
     :class: toggle

     .. code-block:: none